|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 It is stable, easy to maneuver and comes with rod holders, and enough storage space for other accessories.
 It doesn’t sit too low on the water, which is a huge plus as it takes away the fear of getting wet with the splash of your own paddles.

-There are numerous kayaks available on the market, but with each manufacturer claiming their product to be the best, you just can’t go and purchase a kayak based on advertisements.
+There are numerous kayaks available on the market, but with each manufacturer claiming their product to be the best, you just can’t go and purchase one based on advertisements.
 You need to properly analyze the pros, cons and other features by reading particular fishing kayak reviews to make an informed buying decision.
 Although Coleman Colorado is among the top on the market, there are alternatives if you are willing to add some extra dough.
 BIC Yakkair Fishing-2Hp Inflatable Kayak and Ocean Kayak Prowler 13 Angler Sit-on-top Fishing Kayak are among the top rated.

 Ocean Prowler is a suitable alternative for those looking for a well made kayak specifically designed for fishing.
 Apart from the fact that it’s not an inflatable, it holds similar features to that of Coleman.
 It’s available on Amazon for about $805.

 Comparing the three, Coleman Colorado™ 2-Person Fishing Kayak is the most obvious choice for most kayaking enthusiasts, due to its low price.
-However, keep in mind that all three kayaks are good value for money in their own terms and you will not regret purchasing either of them.
+However, keep in mind that all three of them are good value for your money in their own terms and you will not regret purchasing either of them.
 Coleman Colorado is cheaper, holds almost similar features, and is easily portable.
 This lightweight kayak will keep you on the water for years and the low cost will feel like an investment after years of fishing.

 Its hull is made from rugged UV-stabilized high-density PE and consists of two pieces that are bonded together towards the top.